vedant7356/multimediajournalapp/README.md

 Record Video: Click the "Record Video" button to open the camera and record a video.
 View Entries: Recorded media entries are displayed in a list with icons and timestamps.
 Click an entry to play audio, view photos, or play videos.

-Technologies Used
+Technologies Used:

-Android Studio
+1. Android Studio
-Java
+2. Java
-MediaRecorder
+3. MediaRecorder
-Camera API
+3. Camera API
-MediaPlayer
+5. MediaPlayer

 Contributing
 Feel free to submit issues and enhancement requests.
 Contributions are welcome!
 Fork the repository and create a pull request with your changes.